 Email Marketing is competitive.
 Brands compete for inbox attention, and marketers are as busy as ever.
-In my 21 year career in email, I have always read about and watched the email trends that shape our industry, and for 2022, I thought I would give the email world a bit of the Andrew Kordek vision on email marketing trends that should be top of mind in 2022.
+In my 21 year career in email, I have always read about and watched the current email marketing trends that shape our industry, and for 2023, I thought I would give the email world a bit of the Andrew Kordek vision on email marketing trends that should be top of mind in 2023.

 Trend #1 – Stop It With Apple’s Mail Privacy Protection

-It’s time to stop talking, blogging, webcasting, and solutioning for Apple’s MPP.
-It is here to stay in the digital marketing industry, and learning that the adoption rates are 97% is only adding fuel to the fire.
+It’s time to stop talking, blogging, webcasting, and solutions for Apple’s MPP.
+It is here to stay in the digital marketing industry, and learning that the adoption rates are 97% is only fueling the fire.
 Open rates are on life support and trying to find a solution for it only takes more valuable time from your otherwise busy schedule to segment and come up with some arbitrary number to make you feel better.

 Don’t get me wrong, MPP is an excellent thing for the industry, but we need to focus on stuff that will move the needle, and the last time I checked, open rates generally don’t pay the bills.

 Suck it up and boycott those who constantly want to talk about it.
 It’s time to opt out of the MPP conversation.

 Trend #2 – Using Data Like You Mean It.